-Several causes have been suggested for the relatively decline in state corporate tax revenues in FY2001 and FY2002.14 The most direct causes would be legislated changes in the tax rate, the tax base, or the compliance rules.
+Several causes have been suggested for the relative decline in state corporate tax revenues in FY2001 and FY2002.16 The most direct causes would be legislated changes in the tax rate, the tax base, or the compliance rules.
 The decline in revenue could be the result of state governments, in the aggregate, attempting to lower the tax burden on corporations.
-The December 2003 Fiscal Survey of States reported that states, in the aggregate, enacted net tax cuts every year from FY1995 through FY2001.15 Even though these tax cuts were not separated into types of tax by the Fiscal Survey, it seems likely that state corporate income taxes were included in the tax cuts.
-Recent research has reached a similar conclusion, noting that "[S]tate tax bases have deteriorated further than the federal base because of a combination of explicit state actions [emphasis added] and tax avoidance/evasion by businesses."16
+The December 2003 Fiscal Survey of States reported that states, in the aggregate, enacted net tax cuts every year from FY1995 through FY2001.17 Even though these tax cuts were not separated into types of tax by the Fiscal Survey, it seems likely that state corporate income taxes were included in the tax cuts.
+Recent research has reached a similar conclusion, noting that "[S]tate tax bases have deteriorated further than the federal base because of a combination of explicit state actions [emphasis added] and tax avoidance/evasion by businesses."18

-A second explanation, alluded to above, is that corporations are more effectively avoiding, or even evading taxes through aggressive tax planning.
-The Multistate Tax Commission (MTC) concluded in a recent study that "...various corporations are increasingly taking advantage of structural weakness and loopholes in the state corporate tax systems."
-Again, the MTC study cannot definitively separate the revenue declines arising from policy changes and avoidance/evasion, but still concludes that tax avoidance and evasion is partly responsible for the decline in state corporate tax revenues.
+A second explanation, alluded to above, is that corporations are more effectively avoiding, or even evading taxes through aggressive tax planning.19 The Multistate Tax Commission (MTC) concluded in a recent study that "...various corporations are increasingly taking advantage of structural weakness and loopholes in the state corporate tax systems."20 Again, the MTC study cannot definitively separate the